Ali Khalifa Al-Kuwari: Career

 Al-Kuwari started his career in Qatar's oil and gas industry, where he served as vice chairman of Qatar Liquefied Gas Company and the National Company for Petroleum Products.
 He also served as chairman of the Qatar–United Kingdom Joint Committee for Economic Cooperation.
 In 1959, he was involved in the founding of Taliaa Club Qatar, a self-titled cultural club which often held political discussions.
 The club's headquarters was raided by tanks and its members imprisoned in 1961.

 From 1975 to 1982, he worked as an economics professor at Qatar University.
-He co-founded the project Democracy Studies in the Arab Counties in 1991 with Raghid Al-Solh.
+He co-founded the project Democracy Studies in the Arab Countries in 1991 with Raghid Al-Solh.

 He has published research on the 1963 Qatari nationalist movement.
 He traces this movement as the origin of opposition to government policies and demands for reform in the country.
 He is the host of a monthly meeting, known as The Monday Meetings, in which Qatari citizens debate issues related to reform.

 In an interview with Heinrich Böll Stiftung Middle East, he commented on the demographic imbalance between foreigners and citizens in Qatar, claiming that rulers benefit from this imbalance.
 He goes on to state the imbalance could "uproot Qatari society, erase its identity and culture, take its mother tongue, Arabic, out of circulation".